acszo/Redomi/README.md

 - Open supported links from different music services in your favourite streaming app
 - Convert links and share songs with others on their preferred platforms
 - Customize Sharesheet in different ways:
+  - Icon shapes
-  - Choose which apps to display and their order
+  - Choose which apps to display
   - Decide between a horizontal or vertical list, and its grid size
 - Material You
 - Light/Dark Theme